danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="messages.acceptUrlAuth.html" name="messages.acceptUrlAuth">Use this to accept a Seamless Telegram Login authorization request, for more info click here »: messages.acceptUrlAuth</a>

+* <a href="messages.sendWebViewData.html" name="messages.sendWebViewData">Used by the user to relay data from an opened reply keyboard bot web app to the bot that owns it: messages.sendWebViewData</a>

 * <a href="account.checkUsername.html" name="account.checkUsername">Validates a username and checks availability: account.checkUsername</a>

 * <a href="account.sendChangePhoneCode.html" name="account.sendChangePhoneCode">Verify a new phone number to associate to the current account: account.sendChangePhoneCode</a>

 * <a href="account.verifyPhone.html" name="account.verifyPhone">Verify a phone number for telegram passport: account.verifyPhone</a>

-* <a href="account.verifyEmail.html" name="account.verifyEmail">Verify an email address for telegram passport: account.verifyEmail</a>
+* <a href="account.verifyEmail.html" name="account.verifyEmail">Verify an email address: account.verifyEmail</a>

 * <a href="account.confirmPasswordEmail.html" name="account.confirmPasswordEmail">Verify an email to use as 2FA recovery method: account.confirmPasswordEmail</a>